mitaliyadav/ITCS-6190-Assignment-3/README.md

         * Source: `Anywhere` (`0.0.0.0/0`)
 7.  **Advanced details**: Scroll down and for **IAM instance profile**, select the **EC2 Instance Profile** you created.
 8. Click **Launch instance**.

+Explanation and Approach

+Approach: The EC2 instance serves as the Presentation Layer (the dashboard host).
+The choice of t2.micro balances cost efficiency with necessary compute power.
+Crucially, the Security Group acts as a firewall, explicitly allowing incoming traffic for SSH (port 22) for remote access and Custom TCP (port 5000) for the Flask web application to be publicly accessible.
+Attaching the EC2 Instance Profile grants the necessary runtime permissions (to use Athena/S3) directly to the applications running on the server.

 <img width="3125" height="1125" alt="image" src="https://github.com/user-attachments/assets/e6d6c524-92b9-4da2-b853-63a1b23fb832" />

 ---